LinqLover/trace4d/README.md

 If you would like to cite this project or learn more about the research behind it, please refer to the following publication:

-Christoph Thiede, Willy Scheibel, and Jürgen Döllner: [Bringing Objects to Life: Supporting Program Comprehension through Animated 2.5D Object Maps from Program Traces.](https://www.researchgate.net/publication/376650904_Bringing_Objects_to_Life_Supporting_Program_Comprehension_through_Animated_25D_Object_Maps_from_Program_Traces) In *15th International Conference on Information Visualization Theory and Applications (IVAPP 2024)*, February 27–29, Rome, Italy.
+Christoph Thiede, Willy Scheibel, and Jürgen Döllner: [Bringing Objects to Life: Supporting Program Comprehension through Animated 2.5D Object Maps from Program Traces.](https://www.researchgate.net/publication/376650904_Bringing_Objects_to_Life_Supporting_Program_Comprehension_through_Animated_25D_Object_Maps_from_Program_Traces) In *Proceedings of the 15th International Conference on Information Visualization Theory and Applications (IVAPP 2024)*, February 27–29, Rome, Italy.
 SciTePress, 9 pages.
 In press. [🔗 Preprint](https://linqlover.github.io/trace4d/paper-ivapp.pdf) [🔗 Poster](https://linqlover.github.io/trace4d/poster-ivapp.pdf)

 <details>
 <summary>BibTeX</summary>